wspr-ncsu/mininode/README.md

 # Mininode
-Mininode is a CLI tool to reduce the attack surface of the Node.js applications by using static analysis.
+Mininode is a CLI tool to reduce the attack surface of the Node.js applications by using static analysis of source code.
+It supports two modes of reduction (1) soft, (2) hard.

+Mininode constructs the dependency graph (modules and functions used) of the application starting from main file, _i.e._ entry point of the application.
+Mininode initializes entry point to `package.json` file's `main` field if it exists.
+Otherwise default to `index.js`.

+Example usage: `node index.js <path to Node application root folder> --mode=(soft|hard)`.
+Below is the list of options that can be passed to Mininode.

 ### Options
 List of command line options that can be passed to mininode.